Almost one-quarter of all cancer deaths are due to lung cancer—more than breast, prostate, and colorectal cancers combined.

 Organizations supported through fundraising efforts from Links for Lungs

-Links for Lungs is dedicated to raising both awareness of lung cancer and money to support the ALK+ Colorado Cancer Fund and other research organizations.
+Links for Lungs has been dedicated to raising both awareness of lung cancer and money to support the ALK+ Colorado Cancer Fund and other Oncogene-Driven Lung Cancer Research Funds on CU’s Anschutz Medical Campus for the past seven years.

 • ALK Positive

-New this year is our partnership with ALK Positive.org, a patient-driven non-profit organization, dedicated to improving the life expectancy and quality of life for ALK-positive patients.
-ALK Positive is raising funds and sponsors groundbreaking ALK-positive research projects that seek to overcome or prevent the mechanisms of resistance that develop with all ALK-positive lung cancer targeted treatments.
+For the past three years, Links for Lungs has partnered with ALK Positive a patient-driven non-profit organization, dedicated to improving the life expectancy and quality of life for ALK-positive patients.
+ALK Positive raises funds to support groundbreaking research projects that seek to overcome or prevent the mechanisms of resistance that develop with all ALK Positive Lung Cancer targeted treatments.